mediamonks/muban/docs/01-introduction.md

 ### Preview components

-> ⚠️ Storybook is being moved to another repository and is therefore temporarily not available!

 While those preview pages are useful in their own way, sometimes you want to have an overview of individual components, with some documentation, and maybe the used data, and the source files that make up those components.
-For this we created muban-storybook, inspired by [React Storybook](https://storybook.js.org/), but with some additional features.
+For this we created [@muban/storybook](https://www.npmjs.com/package/@muban/storybook), a framework for the official [Storybook](https://storybook.js.org/), but with some additional features.

 ### Integration